AD2000X/idem-candidate-task/README.md

 1. Basic statistics:
    - number of sentences
    - distribution of `Label` (how many 0 / 1)
-   - IQR range.
+   - IQR range of sentence lengths.
 2. Inspect a small sample of sentences and comment briefly:
-   - How would *you* describe the difference between “complex” and “simplified” sentences here?
+   - How would *you* describe the difference between “complex” and “simple” sentences here?
    - Do you see obvious label noise or artefacts?

 You can implement this in `src/01_data_overview.py` or a notebook.

 ---

-## **Task 1 — Estimate the *true* proportion of simplified sentences**
+## **Task 1 — Estimate the *true* proportion of simple sentences**

-(including simplified Vikidea-style sentences inside Wikipedia)
+(including simple Vikidia-style sentences inside Wikipedia)

-The `Label` column indicates whether a sentence is **simplified** (`Label = 1`) or **complex** (`Label = 0`).
+The `Label` column indicates whether a sentence is **simple** (`Label = 1`) or **complex** (`Label = 0`).
 However, labels are **noisy**.

 In particular:

 * some “complex” sentences are actually simple
-* some “simplified” sentences are still complex
+* some “simple” sentences are still complex
-* **some simplified Vikidea/Vikidia sentences appear inside the Wikipedia dataset** (we call this *leakage*)
+* **some Wikipedia sentences appear inside the Vikidia dataset** (we call this *leakage*)

-Your goal is to estimate the **true proportion of simplified sentences** in each dataset, including the proportion of simplified exact or Vikidea-style sentences that appear in Wikipedia.
+Your goal is to estimate the **true proportion of simple sentences** in each dataset, including the proportion of simple exact or Vikidia-style sentences that appear in Wikipedia.

 1. **Compute the naïve estimate**: